-Edwardson DNA
+Edwardson DNA Project

 Or are we more diverse than that?

 If you want to test and share your Y-DNA Haplogroup to further this project, please get in touch!
+Any informatuion shared will be treated in the strictest confidence, and shared only in accordance with the wishes of the indovidual.

-The Significance of DNA Research
+DNA Research Explained

 Everyone's family tree research eventually hits a brick wall (even royalty can’t trace much beyond the age of Charlemagne).
 When that happens, DNA is the only evidence that can provide a glimpse into the more distant past.
 In the last 20 years, DNA ancestry tests have become commercially available, making this type of research accessible to all.

-These tests provide ethnicity estimates, which can give a general sense of ancestral origins but should be taken with a pinch of salt.
 More importantly, they can tell us our Y-DNA (male lineage) and mitochondrial DNA (female lineage) haplogroups.
-Haplogroups function like genetic surnames, passed down through direct male and female lines.
+Haplogroups function like genetic codenames or surnames, passed down through direct male and female lines.
 They represent unique mutations that occurred over time, distinguishing different ancestral lines.
-They are told apart by labels, and sometimes a Haplogroup has more than one label.

 I’m not a geneticist, so for those interested in the deeper science, I’d recommend consulting more authoritative sources.
 However, in simple terms, haplogroups exist on multiple levels: